-As the director of engineering at a hospital system that spans seven counties and two states, there’s a lot that keeps Jeff Cook up at night.
+As the director of engineering at a hospital system that spans seven counties and two states, there’s a lot of concerns that keep Jeff Cook up at night.

 But leaky roofs aren’t one of them.